Cecil Beaton: Photography

-During the Second World War, Beaton was first posted to the MoI and given the task of recording images from the home front.
+During World War II, Beaton was first posted to the MoI and given the task of recording images from the home front.
 During this assignment he captured one of the most enduring images of British suffering during the war, that of 3-year-old Blitz victim Eileen Dunne recovering in hospital, clutching her beloved teddy bear.
 When the image was published, America had not yet joined the war, but images such as Beaton's helped push the Americans to put pressure on their government to help Britain in its hour of need.

+Beaton's photographs of the British royal family played a central role in shaping the monarchy's public image.
+Beginning in the late 1930s, he developed a long-standing relationship with the royal household, photographing figures including Queen Elizabeth (later the Queen Mother)—his favourite royal sitter—and Elizabeth II over several decades.
+His work ranged from highly staged, painterly compositions to more intimate portraits, balancing grandeur with accessibility; he once even kept the Queen Mother's scented handkerchief as a memento of a successful sitting.
+Beaton's images captured key moments, such as the 1953 coronation of Elizabeth II and portraits of the royal children.
+He also produced notable images of the Duke and Duchess of Windsor, including their wedding photographs, and his 1951 portrait of Princess Margaret in a Dior dress for her 21st birthday became one of the most iconic royal images of the 20th century.

+In 1951, Beaton published his memoir Photobiography.
+To coincide with its release, Vogue published a June 1951 photo spread highlighting his career, illustrating his progression from early society portraits to his later work in Hollywood, wartime photography, and official portraits of the British royal family.